 In March 2020 I finished my PhD dissertation, Dis-placed Desires: Space and Sexuality in South African Literature, at Stockholm University, Sweden and Justus-Liebig University Giessen, Germany.
 In this project, I provide a diachronic view of the interweaving of space and sexuality, their interdependency and mutually constitutive aspects, in seven South African English-language novels from 1920 to 2010.
 I identify the entanglement of space and sexuality as a trope in South African literature which responds to the country’s history of colonial and apartheid racial segregation and prohibition of interracial sex.
 The project’s diachronic perspective informs a vital understanding of how current depictions of spatiality and sexuality are related to those during and before apartheid.

 As a result of my PhD research, I have developed an interest in the early South African author Olive Schreiner (1855-1920), also active in proto-feminist circles in the UK and Europe.
-I have co-edited a special issue on Dorothy Driver's 2015 edition of Schreiner's novel From Man to Man, due out in 2021 in the Journal of Commonwealth Literature.
-Additionally, I have an article on the novel forthcoming in the April 2021 special issue of English in Africa commemorating the centenary of Schreiner’s death.
+I have co-edited a special issue on Dorothy Driver's 2015 edition of Schreiner's novel From Man to Man with the Journal of Commonwealth Literature (March 2021).
+Additionally, I have an article on the novel in a special issue of English in Africa (2021) commemorating the centenary of Schreiner’s death.
 I have also published on Nadine Gordimer and J.M.
 Coetzee.

 Funded by the Swedish Research Council, I will spend two years as a postdoctoral researcher at the University of Salford and a third year at Uppsala University working on my new project, which investigates the representation of interracial love in South African and Zimbabwean literature, 1900-1950.
 This project will constitute an essential historicising contribution to the imagination of racial togetherness and intimacy in early written literature from Southern African.
 The final intended outcome is a monograph entitled Interracial Love in Literature from Southern Africa, 1900-1950.